infi-nl/coding-dojo-event-sourcing-with-eventstore-and-eventflow/README.md

 # DojoEventSourcing
 This dojo is targeted at people that are somewhat experienced in C#, and have some knowledge about what Event Sourcing is and how it works, but never got around to applying it in practice.

 We've made a basic assignment for you that implements a simple Hotel booking system.
 You'll learn to think in terms of events instead of state.
-This assignment uses [EventStore](https://eventstore.com/) as a datastore for events.
+This assignment uses [EventStore](https://eventstore.com/) as a data store for events.
 We also use the [EventFlow](https://github.com/eventflow/EventFlow) framework.

 ## Acknowledgements
 This application is largely inspired by: https://github.com/luontola/cqrs-hotel

-## Background and useful articles on EventSourcing
+## Background and useful articles on event sourcing
 * https://dev.to/barryosull/event-sourcing-what-it-is-and-why-its-awesome
 * https://arkwright.github.io/event-sourcing.html

 ## Requirements
 - dotnet core 3.0
-- docker
+- optional: docker
 - optional: docker-compose

 ## Getting started